Lalla Abla bint Tahar: Legacy

 In her tribute in Tiznit was inaugurated “Avenue Lalla Abla”, on which stands the Maison de la culture de Tiznit.
 This avenue is close to “Avenue Mohammed V” and “Boulevard Hassan II” in the same city.

 The Lalla Abla Mosque on the Port of Tangier was dedicated in July 2018 by her grandson, King Mohammed VI.
-Baptized "Mosque of H.H.
-Princess Lalla Abla", it covers an area of 5,712 square meters and has a capacity to welcome 1,900 faithful.
+The name given to it was 'Mosque of Her Highness Princess Lalla Abla', it covers an area of 5,712 square meters and has a capacity to welcome 1,900 faithful.
 The mosque has all the necessary amenities for the faithful, ie two prayer rooms (men and women), accommodation for the imam and the muezzin, shops and an esplanade of 2,720 square meters.